FPGSchiba/visor-backend/README.md

 Headers: None

-Return: VISOR API Response with a body like this: `{ "orgToken": "{org-token}", "userToken": "{user-token}" }` this body can then be used to form a VISOR-Token.
+Return: VISOR API Response with data like this: `{ "orgToken": "{org-token}", "userToken": "{user-token}" }` this body can then be used to form a VISOR-Token.
 (The User-Token here is generated from the `requester` used to register the new Org.
 This User is automatically the admin for the Org and has all rights on this Org.)

 Codes:
  + 400: Org already active or body missing